Most drugs are chemical compounds which

 dissolve your aspirin when you quantitatively transfer it from the

 - You will need to thoroughly clean a 125 mL Erlenmeyer flask and

 your largest test tube with soap and water.
 Rinse them with distilled

 water and use a paper

 towel to remove all visible signs of water.
-Use your
+Record its mass to the

 nearest 0.001 g.